-AOE and COE are abbreviations for an injury “arise out of employment” and occurring during the “course of employment“.
-This is a legal standard in most states for whether an employee’s injuries are covered by worker’ compensation.
+AOE and COE are abbreviations for an injury “arising out of employment” and occurring during the “course of employment“.
+This is the legal standard in most states for whether an employee’s injuries are covered by workers’ compensation.

 However, the employee’s work injury claim may be denied if he or she is injured:

 - deliberately, causing his or her own death

 - while engaging in “horseplay” at work

 - while commuting to or from work